 Those thinking about enrolling in Part C need to be sure the benefits outweigh the risks, be sure all the doctors are in-network, and ensure Part D is included.

-Medicare will cover as many visits as you need to correct a subluxation, the provider just needs to deem it medically necessary.
+Medicare will cover as many visits as you need to correct a subluxation; the provider needs to deem it medically necessary.
 You’ll still need to pay your portion of the costs.

 No, Medicare won’t cover acupuncture performed by a Chiropractor.
 But, when special circumstances are met, Medicare does cover acupuncture.; just not done by a Chiropractor.

-Providers that participate in Medicare will only charge you for the amount Medicare doesn’t pay.
+Providers participating in Medicare will only charge you for the amount Medicare doesn’t pay.
 But non-participating providers may ask you to pay the bill, and then you have to get a reimbursement from Medicare.
 There may be additional costs to using a provider that doesn’t accept Medicare assignment.

 It’s always suggested that you use doctors that accept Medicare, but it’s not a requirement.

 With Original Medicare, you don’t need a referral to see the chiropractor, but you may need a referral for treatment.
-Medicare Advantage plans are a little different though, so if that is the type of policy you have, check with your carrier to find out if you need a referral.
+Medicare Advantage plans are a little different, though, so if that is your policy type, check with your carrier to find out if you need a referral.

 If you’re looking for Medicare insurance that covers chiropractic care, you’ve come to the right place.
-Our insurance agents can help you compare top-rated plans in your area to identify the most sensible option for you.
+Our insurance agents can help you compare top-rated plans in your area to identify the most sensible option.

 Once you find the right policy, your agent will walk you through the application process over the phone.
 Then, you’ll have an effective date for your policy.